 “We approached the methodology gradually, as BIM is primarily used for new construction projects.
-Over the years, there have been several university studies aimed at developing a specific programme for the recovery of architectural and artistic heritage using BIM”, explains Tommaso and continues:
+Over the years, there have been several university studies aimed at developing a specific program for the recovery of architectural and artistic heritage using BIM”, explains Tommaso and continues:

 “We started working with BIM in 2018 because we needed to work symbiotically with structural and building service engineers.
 The information that defines the building must remain traceable for restoration work that involves inserting newly built engineering structures and integrating the past with the present.
 The data makes it easier to find solutions in the event of unforeseen circumstances.